aarondail/react-zoomable-ui/README.md

 ## Features

-- Make your whole page zoomable or just part of it.
+- Make your whole page zoomable and pan-able, or just part of it.
-- Tested against all modern browsers, including mobile Safari and mobile Chrome... except for IE/Edge (TODO).
+- The zoomable space can be as large as you want, or bounded (x, y, and/or zoom).
+- Has events for different interactions, letting you control how the library responds to mouse clicks and touches.
-- Has basic interactive components that can distinguish easily between panning, tapping, and long-tapping.
+- Includes basic components that can distinguish, in a nuanced way, between panning, tapping, and long-tapping.
 These can also be used to implement more advanced interactions like dragging.
 - Has TypeScript types.
+- Supports animations.
 - Technically can be used w/o React.

+## Browser Support

+Tested and works on:

+- Desktop Chrome, Firefox, Safari.
+- Mobile Chrome, and Mobile Safari.
+- Tested w/ a mouse, but not touch, on pre-Chrome Edge.

+Not tested on, but ideally should work:

+- post-Chrome edge, mouse and touch
+- pre-Chrome dge, touch

+Not supported:

+- IE 11 and below
+- Anything else not mentioned

+Please send me issues if you run into problems.

 ## Examples